 Yes you are one small person, but you have a whole life however long.
 You have a capacity, maybe that capacity needs to be grown, become more honed.
 The task that is being undertaken is not yet clear, it is something to do with justice perhaps.
 Or kindness.
 Perhaps.

-Created with contributions from artists Shamshad Khan, Lisa Mattocks, Kate Daly, James Monaghan, Heloise Godfrey-Talbot, Gareth Clark and Rabab Ghazoul.
+Created with contributions from artists Shamshad Khan, Lisa Mattocks, Kate Daley, James Monaghan, Heloise Godfrey-Talbot, Gareth Clark and Rabab Ghazoul.

 In Neither Here Nor There Jo and Sonia propose questions about place, where we live, where are we from, where our dad’s are from…we talk about the massive unfathomable problems of the world and equally our home, our neighbours, our garden fences.
 The work encourages the intimate theatre of hearing one person and throughout the show we journey through many voices, the audience are a part of this and we receive many perspectives, many lives.
 How can we live together?
 It’s funny, intimate, warm, political, a bit livid, powerful, powerless and patient.
 The work has been received openly, audiences found it amusing and yet really delve and are honest in their responses and generous in their listening.
 The narrative inevitably changes from show to show and Jo and Sonia’s moments are improvised over a few key steering questions.